-- Adopt a question-like semantics for exclamatives. - Source of alternatives is some - Exclamative operator captures alternatives and imposes an ordering on them.
+- Adopt a question-like semantics for exclamatives. - Source of alternatives is some. - Exclamative operator captures alternatives, imposes an ordering on them, and asserts an attitude

 What are the alternatives?

 - In wh-exclamatives, alternatives somewhat transparently are related to the question-like form. - In some exclamatives, no question.
 Alternatives come from some-DP instead. - Idea: Alternatives that vary with respect to subkind of kind denote by NP.